vsrinivas/fuchsia/tests/README.md

 # Testing

-Modular has two types of tests.
+Modular has two types of tests, unit tests and integration tests.

 ## Unit tests